Santos Laguna returns for the 7th time to the Copa Rayados Internacional!

-Mexican 1st Division Professional club, Santos Laguna, will challenge for the title in the 2003 Under 15 Supergroup.
+Mexican 1st Division Professional club, Santos Laguna, will challenge for the title again in 2019.
 Santos Laguna is the only LigaMX club to compete in every Copa Rayados Internacional, outside of host club, CF Monterrey Rayados.

 As a club, Santos Laguna has been one of Mexico’s top professional sides, regularly competing with Monterrey Rayados for the CONCACAF Champions League Title.
 The past few years have seen both teams in the finals with Monterrey Rayados prevailing each time.
 Santos Laguna is a power in the Mexican league and with one of the strongest fan followings, a challenging place to win at.

 More About Santos Laguna at their official website

 Club Santos Laguna is a Mexican football club.
 They represent the urban area of Comarca Lagunera, which is made up of Torreón, Gómez Palacio, and Lerdo.
 Santos Laguna currently plays in the Liga MX.
 The club was founded in 1982, and reached Mexico’s top division after buying the franchise belonging to the Ángeles de Puebla.
 The club’s debut in Mexico’s top division was in the 1988/89 tournament.
 They have won the league championship four times: first in the Invierno 1996 tournament, second in the Verano 2001 tournament, third in the Clausura 2008 tournament, and the most recent in the Clausura 2012 tournament.
 They have also reached the finals in the 1993–94 season, the Verano 2000 tournament, the Bicentenario 2010 tournament, the Apertura 2010 tournament, and the Apertura 2011 tournament.
 The club made history on November 20, 2012 assigning for the first time a European coach, Portuguese coach Pedro Caixinha.